dragontheory/THOR/README.md

 This template leverages the full Bootstrap spec for its CSS Flex-box layout, spacing, and behavior.
 Thus is cross browser compatible and tested with the following default browser stack distribution.
 FF 60.5.0esr, IE11, Edge, and Chrome 65.

 All HTML and CSS patterns are repeated exactly the same wherever/whenever possible.
 Unique classes are given when there is unique data.
-FOR EXAMPLE : : Each component level `DIV` is given a unique class because it contains unique content.
+FOR EXAMPLE : : Each component level `<div>` is given a unique class because it contains unique content.

 In Flex-box CSS, every HTML node is a box.
 Each box relies on the other.
 If one is removed, the others fill in the empty space.